golioth/golioth-zephyr-sdk/CONTRIBUTING.md

 After referring to our documentation [Documentation](https://docs.golioth.io) and searching for existing [Issues](https://github.com/golioth/golioth-zephyr-sdk/issues) and [Discussions](https://github.com/golioth/golioth-zephyr-sdk/discussions) feel free to ask a question at the projects [Discussion Board](https://github.com/golioth/golioth-zephyr-sdk/discussions/new?category=q-a)
 - Provide as much context as you can about what you're running into.
-- Provide project and platform versions (target board, version of our sdk, ), depending on what seems relevant.
+- Provide project and platform versions (target board, version of our SDK), depending on what seems relevant.

 We will then answer your question as soon as possible.